technologiescollege/BlocklyDuino/README.md

 ### Authors and Contributors
 Fred Lin (@gasolin)
-Merci à Neil Fraser, Q.Neutron de Blockly http://code.google.com/p/blockly/ Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.
+Merci ï¿½ Neil Fraser, Q.Neutron de Blockly http://code.google.com/p/blockly/
+Thanks Arduino and Seeeduino guys for Arduino and Grove blocks.
 The project is also inspired by [arduiblock](https://github.com/taweili/ardublock) and [modkit](http://www.modk.it/)